Last Updated on March 24, 2023 by admin

 Bryce Canyon National Park has a free shuttle system.
 We recommend that you book a hotel in the town of Bryce, so that you can easily hop on the free shuttle into the park.
 The free shuttle will take you to all of the major points.
 It’s super convenient, and you won’t have to worry about parking lots being full.

-If you stay at the Lodge at Bryce Canyon, Best Western Plus Ruby’s Inn, or Best Western Plus Bryce Canyon Grand Hotel, you’ll be located along one of the park’s shuttle stops.
+If you stay at the Lodge at Bryce Canyon, Best Western Plus Ruby’s Inn, or Best Western Plus Bryce Canyon Grand Hotel, you’ll be located along one of the park’s free shuttle stops.

-The shuttle will take you to all the primary viewing areas within Bryce Canyon National Park.
 The only thing you might miss without a car is the Mossy Cave Trail.
 (But even then, you might be able to get a ride share to take you to the trailhead.)

 And that’s how you visit Bryce Canyon without your own car!